-The patterns in this collection use a form similar to the one used by Alexander in his book A Pattern Language [CA].
-All patterns are written in the youform, thus directly talking to you, the teacher.
-In addition to the pattern name, each pattern is divided into four sections.
-The sections are separated by .
-The first section sets the context.
+There are many ways to achieve this.
+The traditional way is simply to look for raised hands or to ask if there are any questions, but this is well known to fail in some cases and with some section sets the context.
 The second describes the forces and the key problem.
 The third section outlines the solution, the consequences, limitations and disadvantages.
 The fourth section complements the discussion of the solution, by providing further information and examples.
-The key problem and the solution are in bold font and represent the thumbnail of the pattern (also called the pattlet).
-The examples are in italic font.
+The key problem and the solution are in bold font and represent the thumbnail of the pattern (also called the patlet).
 References to patterns inside this pattern language are in CAPITAL LETTERS, references to patterns published elsewhere are in normal font, but followed with the [pointer] to the reference section.

-In addition, each pattern is marked with one or two asterisks (), as in Alexander's patterns.
+In addition, each pattern is marked with zero, one, or two asterisks (\), as in Alexander's patterns.
 They show how fundamental we believe the pattern is.